tahafkh/Lip_Reading_SNN/README.md

-# Delayed SNN for Lip Reading Task
+# Lip_Reading_SNN
+My implementation of SNNs for lip-reading using event-videos